 - supply two letters of reference, one academic reference and one personal reference; and

 - be able to attend the National Selection Panel to be held in Sydney 12 and 13 December 2017.

 The Westpac Future Leaders Scholarship program is offered at the following universities:

 - University of New South Wales;

 - University of Western Australia

-No, except for Australian Postgraduate Awards or where the existing scholarship is equity based.
+No, except for Research Training Program (RTP) Scholarship or where the existing scholarship is equity based.

 An applicant may only submit one application per year.

 No. Recipients will be notified in December 2017 and the study must commence in 2018.